Can you make 3 easy DIY Valentine decorations all for under $10? All from the same supplies? Yes, you can.

-Earlier this week I shared how to host a Valentine’s brunch for your girlfriends.
+Earlier this week I shared how to host Valentine’s brunch for your girlfriends.
 It was such fun treating some special friends to some girl time.
-But I also had fun before the party ever started by making 3 easy DIY Valentine decorations for the party ~ all for under $10. even though the budget was low, everyone at the party had a high time.
+But I also had fun before the party ever started by making 3 easy DIY Valentine decorations.

-I don’t know exactly when I got the DIY bug or where it came from, but I’m going to thank my mom for passing on a small amount of her considerable talents ~ I bet she would have been a fabulous blogger, too and I know she would have enjoyed making these 3 easy DIY Valentine decorations.
+I don’t know exactly when I got the DIY bug, but I’m going to thank my mom for passing on a small number of her considerable talents ~ I bet she would have been a fabulous blogger, too and I know she would have enjoyed making these 3 easy DIY Valentine decorations.

 3 Easy DIY Valentine Decorations under $10